Carrie Underwood Honored With Prestigious Award After Huge Career Milestone

 Carrie Underwood is being honored with a prestigious award after hitting the huge career milestone of more than 18 million radio spins of songs she’s co-written.

-Underwood was awarded the very prestigious BMI Board of Directors Award during the 69th annual BMI/NAB Dinner at the Wynn Encore in Las Vegas on April 25, where she received her latest award and her incredible achievement of more than 18 million radio spins was also recognised.
+Underwood was awarded the very prestigious BMI Board of Directors Award during the 69th annual BMI/NAB Dinner at the Wynn Encore in Las Vegas on April 25, where she received her latest award and her incredible achievement of more than 18 million radio spins was also recognized.

-Underwood was handed the BMI Board of Directors Award “for the impact her music has had on the broadcast industry, as well as her many contributions as a songwriter,” according to a BMI press release, which noted that Carrie’s “radio hits, ground-breaking videos and television performances” were also aknowleged during the ceremony.
+Underwood was handed the BMI Board of Directors Award “for the impact her music has had on the broadcast industry, as well as her many contributions as a songwriter,” according to a BMI press release, which noted that Carrie’s “radio hits, ground-breaking videos and television performances” were also acknowledged during the ceremony.

 “I am beyond blessed to get to do what I do, and am grateful that I am surrounded by such incredible people,” Carrie said of the latest addition to her trophy cabinet in a statement.
 “I love the people that I get to work with — it’s a joy, a pleasure, and a privilege.”